raspberrypilearning/install-raspberry-pi-desktop/en/step_4.md

 ## Run the installation

 Now you can use your USB drive installer to install the Raspberry Pi Desktop on a computer.
-Once the installation in complete, you can remove the installer from the computer.
-You can use the installer multiple times to install the Raspberry Pi Desktop on multiple computers.

 **Warning:** remember, installing the Raspberry Pi Desktop will delete all the data on your computer.
 Be sure that you have backed up everything you need before continuing.

 ### Boot from the USB drive

-To install the Raspberry Pi Desktop from your USB installer, you will need to boot your computer from the USB drive.
+To install the Raspberry Pi Desktop from your USB drive installer, you will need to boot your computer from the USB drive.

-To be able to do this, you may need to press a key to open the **boot menu** and select **USB**.
-The key you need to press will depend on the make and model of your computer.
-It is likely be a function key.
+To be able to do this, you may need to press a key while the computer is starting up to open the **boot menu** and select **USB**.
+The key you need to press depends on the make and model of your computer.

 You can find out the **boot menu key** of many makes and models of computers at [rpf.io/usb-boot](http://rpf.io/usb-boot).